 Implant Dentistry Here in Owensboro

 Replacing missing teeth is vital for your oral health, comfort, appearance, and confidence.
 Implant dentistry doctors Drs.
-Thompson and Frey offer a wide array of solutions to meet the unique needs of each patient in the Henderson KY area.
+Thompson and Frey offer a wide array of solutions to meet the unique needs of each patient in the Philpot area.
 In most cases, the premier option is dental implants.

 What are Dental Implants?